michaelmaxi/Snowflake-Starter/README.md

 DATA LOADING STAGES - For Programatic Uploads 'COPY INTO <table>' when performed by user it is called BULK LOADING.
 Load history stored in metadata for 64 days

 DATA RETENTION / TIME-TRAVEL DEFAULT DATA_RETENTION_TIME_IN_DAYS=1 (0 TURNS OFF TIME-TRAVEL) / STANDARD MAX 1 DAYS / ENTERPRISE MAX 90 DAYS (FAIL-SAVE is 7 days Availble by contacting support)

+DATA CLONE - You can CLONE DATABASES, SCHEMAS, TABLES and more.
+When you CLONE you CLONE the object by default without GRANTS.
+If you need all permissions then include the GRANT syntax in CLONE.
+You can also CLONE and object from a point in time using TIME TRAVEL.  *NOTE WHEN YOU CLONE A DATABASE you clone all the OBJECTS in it, TABLES, SCHEMAS etc.